cardano-foundation/developer-portal/docs/get-started/running-cardano.md

 You might be asking what the difference is between `mainnet` and `testnet` and why there are two networks?
 To put it simply, **Cardano** is an open-source blockchain, and anyone is free to spin up a network based on **Cardano's** software components.
 The `mainnet` network was the first one established during the start of the **Byron** era in 2017.
 And everyone participating in the network agreed that is where all the real value of **Cardano** lives.

  Testing the network's features and capabilities can be expensive and will consume real value.
 So [Input-Output Global](https://iohk.io) has spun up a sandbox or testnet version of the network.
-Instead of using real `ADA` tokens for transactions, you use the `tADA` or **Test ADA**.
+Instead of using real `ada` tokens for transactions, you use the `tAda` or **Test ADA**.
 Alternatively, you can spin up your own custom **Cardano** network, but that is outside the scope of this guide.

 ### Running the node